kawser500/Linear-Regression-Insurance-Dataset/README.md

 # Supervised Machine Learning - Linear Regression on Insurance Dataset

 This is a project based on a Supervised Machine Learning challenge created by the HyperionDev Data Science Bootcamp team.
 The aim was to use simple and multiple linear regression on an insurance.csv dataset.
-This dataset is fictitional and created by the HyperionDev team for the purposes of the challenge.
+This dataset was obtained from kaggle (https://www.kaggle.com/datasets/mirichoi0218/insurance).

 The Simple Linear Regression model plots age against insurance charges and the model is used to make predictions (e.g. on age) beyond the actual data.